seakyy/Inventory-Management-System/README.md

 A lightweight, locally hosted inventory system for managing tools, machines, and building materials — built for construction companies.

+There will be two versions released.
+First option: WebApp with JSON file saving
+Second option: WebApp with MongoDB

 ---

 ## Features